 Bellwether Housing has:

-worked with all qualified residents get rental assistance from The City of Seattle
+connected 550 households with rental assistance from The City of Seattle

 advocated to City, State and the Federal government for more resources to be available to residents